netdata/netdata/packaging/installer/OTHERS.md

 sh /tmp/kickstart-static64.sh
 ```

+The installation script will let you know if it was successful or not.

-- The static binary files are kept in repo [binary-packages](https://github.com/netdata/binary-packages).
-You can download any of the `.run` files, and run it.
-These files are self-extracting shell scripts built with [makeself](https://github.com/megastep/makeself).
+You can also download staic binary files from our [stable releases page](https://github.com/netdata/netdata/releases) or grab the [nightly .run binary](https://storage.googleapis.com/netdata-nightlies/netdata-latest.gz.run).
+These `.run` files are self-extracting shell scripts build with [makeself](https://github.com/megastep/makeself).

-- The target system does **not** need to have bash installed.
-- The same files can be used for updates too.
-- For QA purposes, this installation method lets us know if it succeed or failed.
+With either of these methods, your system does not need `bash` installed.
+You can use either of these methods to update your Netdata installation as well.

 </details>